 Bryan City Schools New 6-12 School

-Approximately 2,200 students enjoy one campus consisting of two schools: a new 6-12 facility and a re-purposed 120,000 square-foot middle school.
-The middle school will serve as the district’s preK through grade 5 building and will be opening for the 2017-2018 school year.
+Approximately 2,200 students enjoy one campus consisting of two schools: a new 6-12 facility and a re-purposed 120,000 square-foot middle school which serves as the district’s preK through grade 5 building.

 Mechanical System Highlights

 The mechanical system, designed by JDRM Engineering, for Bryan City Schools New 6-12 building, includes a chilledwater distribution system with an air-cooled chiller and semi-buried ice storage tanks.
 This system reduces operating costs by using energy during off-peak hours producing ice at night, and utilizing it during the day to help cool the building.